aperger/ps-keycloak-angular/README.md

 * The infrastucture is generated with Azure CLI ('azure' folder)
 * The DNS is manages under Azure (DNS Zone, 'azure/domain' folder)
 * Certificates are generated with 'certbot' for Les't Encrypt ('azure/domain/cert' folder)

+The Azure Kubernetes cluster not always runnning... coontact me to demonstarte!